 People tend to think that colon and rectal cancers (colorectal cancers) only happen to older adults.
 But there is a disturbing and ongoing trend of young people being diagnosed with these cancers.

-“Colorectal cancer is clearly on the rise in the younger generations,” says Hulda Einarsdottir, MD, a Yale Medicine colorectal surgeon.
-Research has found that people born in 1990—who will be 29 years old this year—have double the risk of colon cancer and quadruple the risk of rectal cancer compared to people born around 1950.
+“Colorectal cancer is on the rise in the younger generations,” says Haddon Pantel, MD, a Yale Medicine colorectal surgeon.
+Research has found that people born in 1990 have double the risk of colon cancer and quadruple the risk of rectal cancer compared to people born around 1950.
 Researchers are still trying to figure out why.

 With this in mind, one thing you can do is be aware of symptoms that you should discuss with your doctor.
-“Even if you're in your teens or 20s,” Dr. Einarsdottir says, “if you have rectal bleeding, if you have any change in your bowel habits, any change in appetite (like feeling “full” early), weight loss, or abdominal pain that is not explained, you should get checked out.”
+“Even if you're in your 20s or 30s,” Dr. Pantel says, “if you have rectal bleeding, if you have any change in your bowel habits, any change in appetite (like feeling “full” early), weight loss, or abdominal pain that is not explained, you should get checked out.”

-Rectal bleeding can be misunderstood, Dr. Einarsdottir adds.
+Rectal bleeding can be misunderstood, Dr. Pantel adds.
 “I get a lot of patients referred for hemorrhoids.
-But even in a young patient, you have to make sure that it's not something more serious,” she says.
-In certain cases, she may recommend a colonoscopy, the screening test that is used to identify and remove colorectal cancers and precancers.
+But even in a young patient, you have to make sure that it's not something more serious,” he says.
+In certain cases, he may recommend a colonoscopy, the screening test that is used to identify and remove colorectal cancers and precancers.

 Using SPF now may help you avoid skin cancer later.